-Europe awaits regulator decision on AstraZeneca vaccine and blood clot threat
+Europe awaits regulator’s decision on AstraZeneca vaccine and blood clot threat

 “Blood clots can occur naturally and are not uncommon,” he said.
 In Britain, the number of blood clots reported after having the vaccine is not greater than the number that would have occurred naturally, he said.

-“We are working closely with international counterparts in understanding the global safety experience of COVID-19 vaccines and on the rapid sharing of safety data and reports,” he added, urging people to still go out and get their vaccinations.
+“We are working closely with international counterparts in understanding the global safety experience of covid-19 vaccines and on the rapid sharing of safety data and reports,” he added, urging people to still go out and get their vaccinations.

+Ian Douglas, a professor of pharmacoepidemiology at the London School of Hygiene and Tropical Medicine, said that there appears to be no strong evidence that the events are causally related, but that he didn’t rule it out.

+He said that even if the vaccine was causing some concerning side effects, those most be weighed in a risk-benefit analysis: How serious are the side effects and how numerous balanced against the drug’s benefits.

 Even before the concerns over blood clots, AstraZeneca had been suffering from an image problem in Europe.
 Trial data came under fire from the scientific community, while there was also confusion over dosing and efficacy rates.